matkoniecz/backup-gem-extractor-crutch/readme.md

+Note: currenttly it assumes that it was encrypted with OpenSSL 1.1+

+Revert 3424c70 if that is not true and encrypted with an earlier OpenSSL.

 ## purpose

 [Backup gem](https://github.com/backup/backup) is a decent tool to create archives for storage.
 Unfortunately built-in restore tool is [missing and unlikely to appear](https://github.com/backup/backup-features/issues/28).
 This script was created to automate extraction of my backups.
 It is used to